Do I need a valid teaching certificate / license?

 3. The equivalency of a teaching credential, as determined by the director, based upon evidence of experience and of comparable certification.

 In order to keep our tuition costs low for our missionary families, GDQ asks their international staff to raise the majority of their finances.
-As a school, we extend around $280 / month for first-year full-time staff and a lesser amount for part-time staff.
-This amount increases incrementally with additional years of service.
-The school will also cover one flight each year, up to $1,000.
+As a school, we extend a housing allowance of 35000 leke / month for full-time staff.
+The school will also reimburse the flight between the staff member’s home country and Tirana each year up to 100,000 leke.

 Partnering with a ministry organization is advantageous for raising finances and working through the adjustments that will come in living in a culture distinct from your own.
-Parthering with a ministry organization is highly recommended but is not essential.
+Partnering with a ministry organization is highly recommended.

 Our curriculum standards and resources pull from both the US and the UK.
 The school does not rely on any one textbook, curriculum, or publisher.
 Rather, teachers draw from a number of resources, possibly several texts, both printed and virtual.
 The teachers themselves are the main source of creativity and inspiration for the subject materials.

-Our class sizes tend to run between six and thirteen students.
+Our class sizes can run up to 16 students.

 The Albanian government does not affect our school.
 We are free to teach to our set curriculum.
 The only stipulation we have is from The Ministry of Education who have limited our student population to those students holding international passports.

-Our school is equipped with several networked monochrome printers and one LaserJet color printer.
-We have a networked copier at both the K-8 and 9-12 campuses.
-We have overhead projectors and several LCD projectors that may easily be transferred from one classroom to another.
-The K-8 campus has a computer lab with 14 stations.
+Our school is equipped with several networked monochrome printers and multi-function imagers.
+We have LCD projectors and Chromebooks.
+The high school has multiple laptops that may be checked out for class use.
+The K-8 campus has a computer lab with 16 stations.
 Staff may use the computer lab before and after school and during the day when classes are not in session.
-Most staff find it more convenient to have a personal laptop.
+The library will issue a Chromebook for full time staff to use for school purposes.